Spectral State Compression of Markov Processes: Introduction

 where $f_1,\ldots,f_r,g_1,\ldots, g_r$ are some feature functions and $r$ is the rank.
 The spectral decomposition of the transition kernel provides a natural venue towards state compression, where $f_1,\ldots,f_r,g_1,\ldots, g_r$ can be used as basis functions to represent the state space using a small set of parameters.
-Although practical state-transition systems may not be exactly low-rank, there are evidences suggesting that large matrices generated by continuous functions over latent high-dimensional variables are often approximately log-rank \citep{DBLP:journals/corr/UdellT17}.
-There are many basic questions of interest: How to estimate the feature functions and the leading feature space?
+There are many open fundamental questions: How to estimate the feature functions and the leading feature space?
 How to estimate the Markov model under a low-rank assumption?
 What are the statistical limits for state compression?
 In this paper, we plan to take a substantial step towards answering these questions.

-We propose a class of {\it spectral state compression} methods for finite-state Markov process with provably sharp statistical guarantees.
-Our main results and contributions are as follows. \begin{enumerate} \item {\it Properties of low-rank Markov chains, aggregatability, and lumpability.} We study the basic properties of Markov chains with a small rank.
-In particular, we show that the spectral decomposition of the Markov chain is closely related to two critical properties of the Markov process - aggregatability and lumpability.
-Aggregatability means that the states can be aggregated into blocks while preserving the transition probability distributions, while lumpability means that states can be clustered while preserving the strong Markov property.
+We propose a class of {\it spectral state compression} methods for finite-state nonreversible Markov process with provably sharp statistical guarantees.
+Our main results are summarized as follows. \begin{enumerate} \item {\it Spectral properties of Markov chains, aggregability, and lumpability.} We study the spectral decomposition of Markov chains, and we show it is closely related to aggregability and lumpability of the process.
+Aggregability means that the states can be aggregated into blocks while preserving the transition probability distributions, while lumpability means that states can be clustered while preserving the strong Markov property.

-\item {\it Sharp statistical guarantees for estimating low-rank Markov models.} We establish upper bounds on the finite-sample total variation error for estimating the frequency and transition matrices, assuming the Markov process is of a known small rank.
-In parallel, we establish a nearly matching minimax lower bound for estimating low-rank Markov models.
-The method and results also extend to the estimation of general low-rank stochastic matrices that are not necessarily square.
+\item {\it Sharp statistical guarantees for estimating low-rank Markov models.} For Markov chains with a {\it known} small rank, we provide a spectral method for estimating the transition matrices and establish upper bounds on the finite-sample total variation error.
+We also establish a nearly matching minimax lower bound.
+These results also extend to the estimation of general low-rank stochastic matrices that are not necessarily square.